Chapter 18 - Resume

 Kaossilator

-I pre-choose a group of 6 / 7 sounds similar with the background that is playing.
+I pre-choose a group of 6-7 sounds that are similar to the background music playing.

 Now I just start creating :)

-Having the 2 parts of the wavdj (drums & FX - background sounds) and the kaossilator working at the same time, I can take sounds off and put on again, true the mixer of the wavdj
+Having the 2 parts of the wavdj (drums & FX - background sounds) and the kaossilator working at the same time, I can take sounds off and put them on again, through the mixer of the wavdj

-Lots of things have change and new ideas come in since I start write in this blog.
+Many things have changed, and new ideas have emerged since I started writing this blog.

 Questions ??

-Next I will post a detailed Zoom of this 3 elements and explain exactly how I am working and what I am doing with the wavdj and the kaossilator.
+Next, I will post a detailed Zoom of these three elements and explain exactly how I am working and what I am doing with the WaveDJ and the Kaossilator.

 No comments: